Field hockey at the 2010 Summer Youth Olympics

-Field hockey was one of 26 sports featured at the 2010 Summer Youth Olympics from August 16–23, 2010 at Sengkang Hockey Stadium in Singapore.
-Players must have been born between January 1, 1993 and December 31, 1994.
+Field hockey was one of 26 sports featured at the 2010 Summer Youth Olympics from 16–23 August 2010 at Sengkang Hockey Stadium in Singapore.
+Players must have been born between 1 January 1993 and 31 December 1994.

 Qualification

 Each winner of five continental qualification tournaments gained automatic entry.
 The hosts Singapore were limited to fielding just one team.

 Singapore chose to field a boys' team, and the extra unused quota in the girls' tournament was allocated to Europe.
 The full list of qualified teams is as below: